TollyH/AssEmbly/Documentation/Language.md

 - `[...]` = Instruction sets flag if the given condition is satisfied, otherwise it maintains its current value
 - `{...}` = Instruction unsets flag if the given condition is satisfied, otherwise it maintains its current value
 - `X` = Instruction does not affect flag
-- `STD` = Instructions uses standard behaviour for flag according to result, unaffected by operands.
+- `STD` = Instruction uses standard behaviour for flag according to result, unaffected by operands.
 They are as follows:
   - For zero flag, set if the result is equal to 0, otherwise unset (for floating point operations, `-0` is considered equal to `0` and will set the zero flag)
   - For sign flag, set if the most significant bit of the result is set, otherwise unset